 Please take this fact into consideration before mapping out the budget.

-You have your wallet, documents and medications with you at all times, don’t you?
-Same should be said about your little friend.
-Pack a box with all the essentials like snacks, blankets or favorite chew toys and keep it at your side.
+You have your wallet, documents, and medications with you at all times, don’t you?
+The same should be said about your little friend.
+Pack a box with all the essentials like snacks, blankets, or favorite chew toys, and keep it at your side.
 Here are some ideas of what to include.